joelchrono12/joelchrono12.ml/_posts/2022-12-01-november-2022-summary.md

 I had abandoned __My Dress Up Darling__ for a while but I watched two episodes of it, only the ending left.

+# Books

+I want to at least read 12 books by the end of the year, I had a goal but 30 but there's no way.

+I am reading __Denouement__ by HexDSL, a YouTuber I quite enjoy that used to do Linux on his channel, although he does whatever he likes and I respect that.
+He started writing a while ago and I kinda like this SF novel of his, very cool so far I am already at 58%, follow my progress on by following me on [BookWyrm](https://bookrastinating.com/@joel)

 # Manga

 I've mostly stuck with what I already love.
-Because of the World Cup I catched up on a dozen or so chapters of __BlueLock__.
+Because of the World Cup I catched up on a dozen or so chapters of __Blue Lock__.

 __Komi Can't Communicate__ is getting quite fun with bringing back a certain character with quite a fun plot.